shakacode/sass-resources-loader/README.md

 ### VueJS webpack template(vue-cli@3)

-If you are using vue-cli@3, you need create a `vue.config.js` file in your project root(next to package.json).then, add the following code :
+If you are using vue-cli@3, you need create a `vue.config.js` file in your project root(next to package.json).
+Then, add the following code :

 ```js
 // vue.config.js